katson1/inhouse2/README.md

   - This command configures the bot.
 You need to use it only once when you invite the bot to your server.
 </details>

-## 📦 How to install the bot at your server:
+## 📦 How to install and invite the bot at your server:
 You need to have [node.js](https://nodejs.org/en) installed.

 Clone the project.